castaway/dbix-class-book/chapters/03-Describing-database.md

 ### Quick usage

-A short script to test your schema:
+A short script to test your classes:

     #!/usr/bin/env perl
     use strict;